Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 1. Requirements: The client introduces their needs

-2. User Stories: We turn the requirements into action items
+2. User Stories: We turn the requirements into high-level action items (after discussions and a common agreement)

 3. Code: We write the code to implement the product